iambanklee/vending_machine/README.md

 changes = {"1p"=>10, "2p"=>10, "5p"=>10, "10p"=>10, "20p"=>10, "50p"=>10, "£1"=>10, "£2"=>10}
 ```

+### Early stage - making a PoC/MVP
+1. Minimum OOD at this stage as we are still exploring domain objects and its interfaces
-1. Implement each functions as basic as possible and make it work (with passed tests) to fit the requirements
+2. Implement each functions as basic as possible and make it work (with passed tests) to fit the requirements
-2. Once it works, implement next function, rather than refactoring as most of TDD guide told you to do so
+3. Once it works, implement next function, rather than refactoring as most of TDD guide told you to do so
-3. Repeat step 2 until all requirements are fit, so we know we have a PoC/MVP.
+4. Repeat step 2 until all requirements are fit, so we know we have a PoC/MVP.
-4. Minimun OOD at this stage as we are still exploring domain objects and its interfaces

 ### Middle stage - Refactoring with proper OOP
 1. After reviewing the PoC, I though there were few domain object/class candidates: product, inventory and potentially change
-2. Started with product and inventory, they looked similar but decided to sepepate them in 2 classes as they presents different domain.
+2. Started with product and inventory, they looked similar but decided to separate them in 2 classes as they presents different domain.
 Product is basically only holding data but Inventory has some operations, which might change in the future, depending on business requirements.
 3. Decided not to implement change class as there was not enough requirements around it
 4. Started refactoring, extracted functions to classes.
 5. Replaced original functions with new classes and made sure all tests are still pass